kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   - Validation: `Structured.Parameters` exceeding max 8 entries is rejected
   - Validation: more than one `DeviceClaimConfiguration` with `Structured` set covering the same request is rejected
-  - Validation: exactly one of `Opaque` or `Structured` is set per `DeviceConfiguration` (the existing one-field-set invariant)
+  - Validation: at least one of `Opaque` or `Structured` is set per `DeviceConfiguration` (an entry with neither has no purpose); both being set on the same entry is permitted because they are orthogonal (driver-private vs. scheduler-readable)
   - Round-trip serialization of `SharingAffinity` and `StructuredDeviceConfiguration`

 ##### Integration tests

-- Affinity matching with multiple claims to same device
+- Affinity matching with multiple claims to same device: in a single-device topology (or with selectors that constrain feasibility to one device), verify that a second compatible claim shares the locked device and extends the affinity lock.
+Tests Filter correctness and Reserve-phase lock extension; preference for the locked device when alternatives exist is a beta concern (see [Affinity-aware scoring (planned for Beta)](#affinity-aware-scoring-planned-for-beta)).
 - Affinity mismatch causing allocation to different device
 - Affinity lock clearing when all claims release a device
 - Interaction with consumable capacity constraints (KEP-5075)